dh73/axi_appnote/docs/source/index.rst

 Problems with the handshake
 ---------------------------

 There are some widely know behaviors not covered in the AMBA AXI4 IHI0022E spec, the most popular one is *the  strong dependency in the VALID signals of the handshake*.
-There are some studies out there that showcases how data can be exposed without any of the assertions being fired, by injecting Trojans that allows data extraction when VALID is deasserted (because no assertions to check what should happen in this scenario exist).
+There are some studies out there [[this would be a wonderful place to cite these :)]] that showcase how data can be exposed without any of the assertions being fired, by injecting Trojans that allows data extraction when VALID is deasserted (because no assertions to check what should happen in this scenario exist).

 .. code-block:: systemverilog